cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 ![Configure Web Service](resources/milestone-1/configure-web-service-render.png)

-We're almost done, keep the Free tier selected, and then expand the environment variable configuration by selecting *Advanced*.
+We're almost done, keep the Free tier selected and then expand the environment variable configuration by selecting *Advanced*.

 ![Web Service Advanced](resources/milestone-1/web-service-tier.png)

-The web service will need access to the managed PostgreSQL database, which you created previously.
+The web service will need access to the managed PostgreSQL database that you created previously.
 The best way to provide this configuration is via environment variables.
-The *Advanced* section of the Web Service configuration has a section for entering environment variables, which Render will set when it starts the application.
-Configure Render to set a `JAVA_OPTS` environment variable with the value below, making sure you replace `<your-database-internal-hostname>`, `<your-database-name>`, `<your-database-username>` and `<your-database-password>` with appropriate values.
+The *Advanced* section of the web service configuration has a section for entering environment variables, which Render will set when it starts the application.
+Configure Render to set a `JAVA_OPTS` environment variable with the value below, making sure you replace `<your-database-internal-hostname>`, `<your-database-name>`, `<your-database-username>` and `<your-database-password>` with values appropriate for connecting to your managed PostgreSQL database.

 `JAVA_OPTS`: `-Djdbc.uri=jdbc:postgresql://<your-database-internal-hostname>/<your-database-name> -Djdbc.username=<your-database-username> -Djdbc.password=<your-database-password> -Dcors.origins.ui=http://localhost:3000`

 ![Configure web service env](resources/milestone-1/configure-render-web-service-env.png)

 Select *Create Web Service* and you'll be redirected to the *Web Service dashboard*, where you can monitor the application logs.
-After a short wait your web service should be live.
-Let's verify it works as it should by executing a simple GET request.
-Open your preferred web browser and navigate to the *test* endpoint at `https://<your-web-service-hostname>/react-example-api/test` - replacing `<your-web-service-hostname>` with (you may have guessed it) the external host name of your web service, find it within your web service settings in the top banner, noting that it's almost certain that your hostname is different to the one shown below.
+Your web service should be live after a short wait.
+Once the service is active, let's verify it works as it should by executing a simple GET request.
+Open your preferred web browser and navigate to the *test* endpoint at `https://<your-web-service-hostname>/react-example-api/test` - replacing `<your-web-service-hostname>` with (you may have guessed it) the external hostname of your web service (find the hostname within your web service settings, in the top banner - noting that it's almost certain that your hostname is different to the one shown below).

 ![Verify web service](resources/milestone-1/verify-render-web-service.png)